 – Marion Potts

-The essence of traditional Indian Kathak is based on hierarchies and power.
-The musician or Tabla (drum) player is at the top.
-They lead and the dancer follows, and at no point would the musician ever leave their designated platform on stage left.
-Similarly, the dancer must never touch the musician during the performance.
+Raghav Handa’s TWO is a new work that interrogates the conventional wisdom underpinning traditional Indian Kathak.
+Central to the form is the hierarchy between musician and dancer.
+The musician or tabla (drum) player is at the top.
+They lead and the dancer follows, and at no point would the musician ever leave their designated platform.
+Similarly, the dancer must never touch the musician’s instrument during the performance.
 This is the way it has always been.

 But what happens when these roles are reversed?
 What happens when the musician comes into the dancer’s space?
-What happens if the dancer starts playing the Tabla; if the dancer takes control?
+What happens if the dancer sets the rhythm; if the dancer takes control?